uc-r/uc-r.github.io/datawrangling/week-1.md

 - Complete Homework #1 located in this week's folder.
 - One person from each group will submit via Slack the group's .R script and Word document.
+- This homework assignment is due by 6PM, October 28, 2019.

 <hr>